 - Posterior Band

 The posterior band lies beneath the other two and stretches from the end of the humerus to the base of the ulna in a sprawling, triangular shape.
-Out of the three, it provides the most stability when extending the elbow.
+Out of the 3, it provides the most stability when extending the elbow.

-The intermediate band is a thin mesh of fibrous tissue which rests along the end of the ulna.
+The intermediate band is a thin mesh of fibrous tissue that rests along the end of the ulna.
 This tissue overlaps the long end of the posterior band and helps transition its force for rotational movement.
 The intermediate band of the UCL stabilizes rotational movement at the elbow and helps keep the rounded edge of the humerus from slipping out of the pocket created by the bones in the lower arm.

 Finally, the anterior band of the UCL shares an origin point with the posterior band, but rather than end at the base of the lower arm bones, this band stretches further and connects to a more forward portion of the ulna.
-This band of tissue provides the most momentum out of the three for extending and tightening the elbow.
+This band of tissue provides the most momentum out of the 3 for extending and tightening the elbow.

 Causes of Tears of the Ulnar Collateral Ligament and Pain in the Elbow